 Being honest with ourselves about our emotions is important to getting to the root of the issue when feeling forgotten by God.
 At the same time, it’s important to address those feelings by speaking truth to ourselves—the truth of God’s word.

 The purpose of Scripture is for God to reveal himself to us.
-Therefore, that’s where we should go to remind ourselves of the truth that God has not forgotten you.
+Therefore, that’s where we should go to remind ourselves of the truth that we are not forgotten by God.

 Feeling Forgotten by God Doesn’t Mean You are Forgotten